-These soft and moist Vegan Blueberry Muffins are perfect for breakfast, especially warmed up with a little schmear of vegan butter.
-Packed with fresh juicy blueberries, these homemade muffins are also gluten-free, refined sugar-free and nut-free.
+These soft and moist gluten-free, vegan blueberry muffins are perfect for breakfast or a snack, especially served warm with a smear of vegan butter.
+Packed with fresh, juicy blueberries, these homemade vegan muffins are also refined sugar-free and nut-free.Jump to Recipe

-How to make gluten-free and vegan blueberry muffins
+How to make these vegan muffins

 First, preheat your oven to 350° F, and line a muffin tin with 12 baking cups.
 I recommend the parchment ones to avoid sticking.

 Stir with a spoon to combine.
 Then, add the dry ingredients to the wet ingredients and whisk together.